Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 ###### At this point, you can now modify existing files or add new files to the project on your own branch.
 ###### Make sure you have read the <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/.github/ISSUE_TEMPLATE/contributing.md">contributing.md</a> before you start contributing such that you make remarkable and easily acceptable PRs.

-#### Make Changes Locally.For ex- When making your beginner level contribution in this repository,find <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/tree/master/beginner/json-files">git-commands.json</a> and add your favorite git command alongwith a two-three lines short description in the json file.
+#### Make Changes Locally.For ex- When making your beginner level contribution in this repository, find <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/tree/master/beginner/json-files">git-commands.json</a> and add your favorite git command along with a two-three lines short description in the json file.
+Alternatively you can do the same with your favourite linux commands in <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/tree/master/beginner/json-files">linux-commands.json</a>

 ###### CAUTION: JSON files follow a certain format, do not forget to add a comma before you start editing your block and it's good if you append a comma after finishing your block.